ashawkey/torch-ngp/readme.md

 A pytorch implementation of [instant-ngp](https://github.com/NVlabs/instant-ngp), as described in [_Instant Neural Graphics Primitives with a Multiresolution Hash Encoding_](https://nvlabs.github.io/instant-ngp/assets/mueller2022instant.pdf).

-**News**: With the CUDA ray marching option for NeRF, we can:
-* converge to a reasonable result in **~1min** (50 epochs).
-* render a 1920x1080 image in **~1s**.

-For the LEGO dataset, we can reach **~20FPS** at 800x800 due to efficient voxel pruning.

-(Tested with a TITAN RTX.
-The speed is still 2-5x slower compared to the original implementation.)

 **A GUI for training/visualizing NeRF is also available!**

 https://user-images.githubusercontent.com/25863658/155265815-c608254f-2f00-4664-a39d-e00eae51ca59.mp4

-# Progress

-As the official pytorch extension [tinycudann](https://github.com/NVlabs/tiny-cuda-nn) has been released, the following implementations can be used as modular alternatives.
-The performance and speed of these modules are guaranteed to be on-par, and we support using tinycudann as the backbone by the `--tcnn` flag.
-Later development will be focused on reproducing the NeRF inference speed.

-* Fully-fused MLP
-    - [x] basic pytorch binding of the [original implementation](https://github.com/NVlabs/tiny-cuda-nn)
-* HashGrid Encoder
-    - [x] basic pytorch CUDA extension
-    - [x] fp16 support
-* Experiments
-    - SDF
-        - [x] baseline
-        - [ ] better SDF calculation (especially for non-watertight meshes)
-    - NeRF
-        - [x] baseline
-        - [x] ray marching in CUDA.
-* NeRF GUI
-    - [x] supports training.
-* Misc.
-    - [x] improve rendering quality of cuda raymarching!
-    - [ ] improve speed (e.g., avoid the `cat` in NeRF forward)
-    - [ ] support visualize/supervise normals (add rendering mode option).
-    - [x] support blender dataset format.

 # Install